 Questions

 For the covid-19 trends, would it be better to just include these in the temporal models (like we did with N8), or include these as its own separate models as seen here?

+You can include those trend models – think about what question this section is answering?
+What would you like to model?
+I think there’s already a lot there so you probably want to keep your COVID section concise.
+But the forecast models are good because they help you talk about what was different during covid/lockdown compared to what we would expect if there was no COVID based on the forecast.

 For the sensitivity analysis, is it correct in assuming you model these using a rate rather than the count data (i.e. missing person call rate)?

+This is relevant for all the analysis – think about when it’s appropriate to use rate and when it’s appropriate to use count.
+I raised this in some of my comments, but overall think about when you use count, can you be certain you’re not just measuring ‘more people’ in general?

 For the IMD, I’ve ran the results on each domain of deprivation as well (not included here?) – I think it might be more useful than just providing a holistic image – opinions?

+This is up to you, you can say that you think certain domains of deprivation are more relevant than others – you will have to justify why you think this – and then run those.
+You could include each domain separately in one model like MP ~ domain 1 + domain 2 + domain 3 etc, but think about justifying this as well!

 I’m unsure if research question 4a and 5b truly add depth to this paper, partly because the results may not seem generalisable due to being centralised to Cheshire – I could however adda rural/urban element which may explain the changes in origin, response time and grade over the most/least deprived areas – opinions?

+I think there is definitely some reflection to do on the research questions, I made a few comments for you throughout so that should hopefully answer this question.
+The urban/rural distinction could be interesting!
+But this could be something to include in the environmental correlates section.
+For example, you might want to create an urban/rural variable for your LSOAs to then include in your model with the IMD and MH options, and then you can see if urban/rural location has an importance, alongside deprivation or mental health.

+Generally I think that seeing that missing incidents cluster is important finding.
+You can tie this into your literature review around crime concentration/ environmental crim – where you contribute that you find that Missing Incidents concentrate.
+To make it more broadly relevant, make sure you interpret the clusters.
+You might say oh these are the major cities in the area, etc – but gain think about whether it might be worth mapping RATE here, so you’re not just mapping where people are, and interpreting that as where people go missing…!

 Is it possible to run a small multiple across lsoas and month, I’ve had a look and it sems there are over 600 LSOAS with more than one month of no calls reported?
 (And over 56 LSOAS with more than one year of no calls)